 When it comes to the cost, synthetic blend vs full synthetic is no contest at all.
-Synthetic oils are about 30% more expensive as the average synthetic blend, and their increased life span doesn’t always compensate for that cost.
+Synthetic oils are about 30% more expensive than the average synthetic blend, and their increased life span doesn’t always compensate for that cost.
 However, for a typical price difference of $8 to $9 per 5 qt, car owners can enjoy benefits such as the use of engine oils that are three times stronger against viscosity breakdown and far better behavior when subjected to high pressure and temperature fluctuations.

-The Long Term Use of Synthetic vs. Blend Oil
+Long Term Use of Synthetic vs. Blend Oil

 Statistics show that 45% of all cars, SUVs and pickup trucks currently use synthetic blend or full synthetic oil.
 How will they fare in the long run?
 While conventional oil should let your car reach 200,000 miles with ease, full synthetic can offer the following:

 - improved chemical and shear stability (a measure of the oil's resistance to changing viscosity)

 - better high and low temperature viscosity performance

 - far greater resistance to oxidation, oil sludge concerns and thermal breakdown

 All of these combined are sure to increase the odds that your car will live longer.
 By comparison, synthetic blend results can vary due to the concentration of mineral oil, which can reduce the performance of the oil and decrease the overall longevity of your engine.

 In the end, the choice is yours.
 Do you prefer synthetic or synthetic blend?
 Let us know in the comments.